 - It’s not always obvious who’s responsible for a certain area of the sidewalk and for removing ice and snow from these areas.

-- After an injury, you’ll need to determine who’s liable for that section of sidewalk and how they were negligent.
+- After a sidewalk slip and fall injury, you’ll need to determine who’s liable for that section of sidewalk and how they were negligent.

 - Even if you were partially at fault, you can likely sue for compensation.

-A nice stroll quickly turns sour when you slip and fall on a sidewalk.
-City and suburban sidewalks are common sites of slip and fall accidents because they’re heavily used and concrete is prone to cracking and crumbling.
+A nice stroll quickly turns sour when you slip and fall on a public sidewalk.
+City and suburban sidewalks are common sites of slip and fall accidents because they’re heavily used and concrete is prone to cracking and crumbling and other dangerous conditions.

-If you stumble on a broken sidewalk and tumble to the ground, who’s responsible for your injuries?
-A homeowner?
+If you stumble on a broken sidewalk and tumble to the ground, who’s legally responsible for your injuries?
+A homeowner or private property owner?
 A business owner?
-The city?
+The city or government entity?
 What if they try to blame you?

 First, Ask Who’s Responsible

 The first thing you’ll need to do is determine who’s responsible for the slip and fall on city sidewalks in the precise location where you were injured.
 Most people don’t really think about it, but sidewalks flow in and out of ownership/responsibility as we walk along them.